pieterclaerhout/go-james/README.md

 * `--copyright`: the copyright of the project, used for the readme
 * `--with-git`: if specified, a local Git repository will be created for the project and the source files will automatically be committed.
 * `--with-docker`: if specified, a sample Dockerfile and .dockerignore file will be created.
+* `--with-github-action`: if specified, a sample Github Actions file will be created.
 * `--overwrite`: if the destination path already exists, overwrite it (be careful, the original folder will be replaced)

 ## Initializing an existing project